tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 *   **[ANN-Benchmarks](https://ann-benchmarks.com/index.html)**: The definitive open-source empirical leaderboard for approximate nearest neighbor algorithms.
 Highly recommended to observe how recall curves degrade against QPS (and its corresponding [GitHub repository](https://github.com/erikbern/ann-benchmarks)).
 *   **[VectorDBBench](https://github.com/zilliztech/VectorDBBench)**: An open-source benchmark tool focused specifically on managed and open-source vector databases.

+## Leaderboards vs. Foundations: Other High-Performing ANN Systems You May See

+[ANN-Benchmarks](https://ann-benchmarks.com/index.html) and similar leaderboards compare *end-to-end implementations*, not just abstract algorithms.
+That means strong curves can come from:
+*   CPU/SIMD specialization (e.g., AVX-512)
+*   Cache-aware adjacency layouts
+*   Aggressive quantization implementations
+*   Dataset-specific build/pruning heuristics
+*   Different tuning/search budgets (beam widths, candidate limits)

+This post focuses on the *dominant mathematical families* used fundamentally across production systems (graph routing like HNSW/Vamana, partitioning like IVF, and compression like PQ/SQ/BQ).

+Still, a few notable leaderboard entries are worth being explicitly aware of:
+*   **Descartes (01.AI)**: An in-memory ANN engine built around a navigable graph + quantization, emphasizing modern CPU instruction sets and implementation-level efficiency.
+*   **QSGNGT**: A graph-based approach built on NGT-style graph search and a quantized search-graph pipeline (AKNNG &rarr; search graph &rarr; quantized search graph).

+Treat systems like these as optimized members of the broader "graph ANN + compression" design space: the *mathematics* rhyme heavily with HNSW/DiskANN/graph-pruning ideas, but the performance differences on a leaderboard graph are often dominated by intense systems engineering choices.

 ## References

 - **[malkov-hnsw]** **<a id="ref-malkov-hnsw"></a>Malkov, Y. A., & Yashunin, D. A. (2018).** *[Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320).* IEEE TPAMI.